Propensity score matching for estimating a marginal hazard ratio: Simulation study

-We conduct simulation studies to assess the finite sample performance of the proposed estimators relative to existing estimators: \begin{itemize} \item [] (i) the unadjusted estimator $\hat{\beta}_{\nai}$, which is obtained by fitting the Cox proportional hazards model with the treatment status as the only covariate and therefore is used to demonstrate the degree of confounding bias; \item [] (ii) the inverse probability weighting estimator $\hat{\beta}_{\ipw}$, where a weighted Cox proportional hazards model was fitted with the treatment status as the only covariate, weighted by the inverse of the probability of the actual treatment; \item [] (iii) the regression estimator $\hat{\beta}_{\reg}$, where the Cox proportional hazards model was fitted with baseline covariates and treatment status as the covariates; \item [] (iv) the propensity score matching estimator $\hat{\beta}_{\psm,0}$ based on the true propensity score; \item [] (v) the proposed propensity score matching estimator $\hat{\beta}_{\psm}$ based on estimated propensity score. \end{itemize} These comparative estimators have been widely used in practice, which motivates us to compare these estimators in our simulation study.
-For variance estimation of $\hat{\beta}_{\nai}$, $\hat{\beta}_{\ipw}$, and $\hat{\beta}_{\reg}$, we consider the robust output from the standard software, denoted by $\hat{V}_{\nai}$, $\hat{V}_{\ipw}$, and $\hat{V}_{\reg}$.
-For inference based on $\hat{\beta}_{\psm}$, we construct Wald confidence interval based on the empirical variance estimator and two bootstrap percentile confidence intervals with the conventional bootstrap and the proposed double-resampling procedure.
+We compare the following estimators of the log-marginal hazard ratio: \begin{itemize} \item[{(i)}] $\widehat{\beta}_{\nai}$, the unadjusted estimator obtained by fitting the Cox PH model with the treatment status as the only covariate, which serves as a benchmark for demonstrating the level of confounding bias; \item[{(ii)}] $\widehat{\beta}_{\ipw}$, the IPW estimator obtained by fitting a weighted Cox PH model with the treatment status as the only covariate, where each observation is weighted by the inverse of the probability of receiving the actual treatment; \item[{(iii)}] $\widehat{\beta}_{{\rm aipw}}$, the AIPW estimator, where the working outcome model is the Cox PH model with all baseline covariates and treatment status as covariates \citep{tchetgen2012parametrization}; \item[{(iv)}] $\widehat{\beta}_{{\rm m.x}}$, the estimator based on matching on all covariates, which works the same way as the PSM estimator, except during the matching stage, nearest neighbors are determined based on the Euclidean distance between vectors of covariates rather than between propensity scores; the number of matches is set to $M=1$;